tiyiselani-ma/movie-search-cubezoo/README.md

 - Add user authentication to personalize trending movie results.
 - Implement advanced search filters (e.g., genre, year, or IMDb rating).
 - Include pagination for large search results.

-## Submission Instructions

-Ensure your project is pushed to a public GitHub repository.
-Share the repository link for review.